 - 1. The Surface Structure to think: The mind, the intellectual component, the concrete, operational acts of learning including critical thinking.
 This usually occurs in the classroom.
 In social work we use classroom teaching through lecture, team methods, dialogue, role playing, and an assortment of techniques to encourage students to think, to be curious, to assimilate and synthesize materials, to critique them and to use creativity to expand ideas. - 2.
 The Deep structure to perform: The hands-on practice, the technical/skill component, the set of assumptions about how best to impart a certain body of knowledge.
 How a profession teaches the theoretical basis of the skills and how to think like that profession.
-In social work courses are built on each other to lead the student to become and identify as a social worker.
+Social work courses built upon each other to guide students in the process of becoming social work practitioners.
 The student practices the theory in class and transforms the practice into the field. - 3.
 The Implicit Structure to act with integrity The heart.
 The moral dimension that comprises a set of beliefs about professional attitudes, values and dispositions.
 While some professions, such as law, emphasize the mind and intellectual part of the profession, social work has an expressed code of ethics.
 Throughout the educational process students are encouraged to act ethically and to analyze their practice according to ethical decisions.